Paula Dadson, Occupational Therapist

 A summary - How do we understand and how do we help?

-If you believe your child may benefit from an integrated and individualised plan, speak to our Client Relationships Team today to discuss a practitioner who may be suitable to assist you and your child.
+If you believe your child may benefit from an integrated and individualised plan, contact us and our team will help you with your next step.

 “It will never rain roses: when we want to have more roses, we must plant more roses”.